 Seraphim Energy are a premium solar module manufacturer, specialising in the highest quality solar panel and solar cell technology which is currently available.
-Seraphim solar are now the number one performing panel installed over two years in the independent Photon International solar module field test.
+Seraphim solar is not only a Tier 1 company but the panels are now the number one performing panel installed over two years in the independent Photon International solar module field test.
 See here for details.
-Although currently a Tier 2 company, Seraphim are renown for the best product warranty on their panels as well as being the only panel available in Australia that has passed the TüV SüD Thresher test which includes PID.
+Seraphim are renown for the best product warranty on their panels as well as being the only panel available in Australia that has passed the TüV SüD Thresher test which includes PID.

 Risen Solar Panels: Top Performing Solar Panels In The Photon Laboratory Field Test

 Risen Energy have the most advanced cell equipment in the industry, which guarantee high efficiency of cells.
 The entire manufacture process is fully automatic from welding to power tests in the module line, to ensure perfect quality and reliability.
 Due to this manufacture process Risen are not only a Tier 1 Company, but also have the best temperature co-efficiency for Australia.
 Risen solar panels have also passed the German TüV Certification Tests for PID as well as the National Grade Test and Reliability Laboratory which cover all test items of UL1703 & IEC61215/61730.
 They offer a 12 year product guarantee, 12 year production warranty of 90%, 25 year warranty of 82% on their panels power output and are insured by the six main Chinese insurance companies with International warranties.

 WINAICO Solar Panels: A European option with high returns